 This is the most common sales engineer questions around, but it’s vital to ask.
 You’re looking for an answer that encapsulates modern and effective sales techniques, as well as a deeper understanding of the mechanics of the product being sold.
 In this situation, a pen.
 A great answer could involve giving the pen away for free, then describing how excellent the pen is compared to others.
-Because of the excellent design and inner mechanics of the pen, it’s likely that the client will return to buy another pen for a substantial price.
+Because of the pen's excellent design and inner mechanics, the client will likely return to buy another pen for a substantial price.

 3. What is your approach to a typical sales call with a new or returning client?

-I try to focus on finding out the needs and wants of a client right off the bat, using leading questions to help them flesh out the idea in their mind.
+I try to focus on finding out the client's needs and wants right off the bat.
+Using leading questions to help them flesh out the idea in their mind.
 This applies to both regular sales calls and sales calls about unexpected problems or tech support.

 4. Describe what you believe a sales engineer is.

 You will definitely receive unique and varied answers, but try to look for the basic definition.
-A sales engineer will not sell themselves short on their skills in an interview, so anything less substantial than the following is a weak answer: A sales engineer is a person who sells complex products in the realm of science and tech, as well as services.
+A sales engineer will not sell themselves short on their skills in an interview.
+So anything less substantial than the following is a weak answer.
+A sales engineer is a person who sells complex products in the realm of science and tech.
 A sales engineer has extensive knowledge of everything that goes into the product: parts, functions, and the processes that make these products work.

 5. How would you deal with a sales engineer having a very different opinion from you?

 I believe this is just another form of conflict resolution, but more personal.
 I don’t let my ego get in the way of creating an excellent product and getting and keeping sales.
 If another sales engineer has an idea that’s different from mine and it sounds good, I’m open to implementing that idea for the sake of the company’s success.
-If I find that the conflicting idea is not very lucrative, I will disagree in a way that’s professional.
+If I find that the conflicting idea is not very lucrative, I professionally can't entirely agree.
 I’ll use a lot of “I” language, rather than “you” language.
-I will also use presentations and diagrams to affirm my position, which makes understanding a new idea substantially easier for other engineers.
+I will also use presentations and diagrams to affirm my position, making understanding a new idea substantially easier for other engineers.
 We’re visual learners.

 6. Describe the typical day of a sales engineer based on your experience.

 You will receive varied answers, but be keen on what they say.
 Is their description short?
 Are they missing typical basics of what a sales engineer does?
-Did they not include presentations, demos, order and delivery work, technical support, or conferring with their team and clients in their description of an average day for a sales engineer?
+Did they not include presentations, demos, order, and delivery work.
+Or technical support.
+Or conferring with their team and clients in their description of an average day for a sales engineer?
 If so, they may be less experienced than you may have anticipated.